 The FESS workshop will be preceded by a day on “Basics of Septo-Rhinoplasty”.
 For this segment too, cadaveric hands-on-dissections on excellent specimens can be booked.

 In addition, laboratory dissection will be available, providing hands-on experience utilizing endoscopic instruments and practicing diagnostic and surgical procedures on anatomic specimens.
-KARL STORZ endoscopes and instruments will be available for each participant.
+Endoscopes and instruments will be available for each participant.
 As the number of anatomic specimens available limits the number of participants, early registration is recommended.
 A first come, first serve registration policy will be applied.

 On Saturday, during the advanced Rhino-Neurosurgery seminar, presentations will focus on approaches to skull base tumors, pituitary adenomas and beyond.
 “Four-handed” techniques and interdisciplinary surgical co-operation with our neurosurgical partners will be demonstrated by lectures, video clips and a live demo dissection.
 This course segment therefore can be of great value for neurosurgeons as well, especially when working together with their ORL-partners.